bluscape/LittleFS-Explorer-for-Windows/README.md

 # LittleFS Explorer for Windows

-# This is still under construction.
-Should be finished soon.

 LittleFS (LFS) is a fail-safe file system designed for microcontrollers: https://github.com/ARMmbed/littlefs

 LittleFS Explorer (LFSE) is a file explorer for LFS in Windows.